telerik/blazor-docs/getting-started/server-blazor.md

 ---
-title: Server-Side Blazor (Tutorial)
+title: Blazor Server (Tutorial)
-page_title: First Steps with Server-Side Blazor
+page_title: First Steps with Blazor Server Apps and Telerik UI for Blazor
 description: Make your first steps with Telerik UI for Blazor and build an app that runs the UI components server-side in Blazor server.
 slug: getting-started/server-side
 tags: get,started,first,steps,server